Resources for Teaching Online

 Resources for Online Faculty

-Online course development stipends are determined by the Provost's Council and coordinated by Library and Information Technology Services (LITS).
+Online course development stipends are determined by the Provost's Council and coordinated by Information Technology Services (ITS).
 Each year, the council makes a determination, based on institutional need, as to what courses/programs/topics will be funded.

 - Best Practices for Teaching Online